elec327/elec327.github.io/lab3/index.md

 on where it left off.
 If you push the button while it's asleep, you'll rapidly discharge the capacitor and when you put the battery back in, it will start with LED1 again.

+  2. **(WILL BE MOVED TO A LATER LAB THIS SEMESTER!)**
-  2. According to the datasheet, power consumption in LPM4 is ~100 nA @ 2.2V.
+  According to the datasheet, power consumption in LPM4 is ~100 nA @ 2.2V.
 Lets assume we can model the device in LPM4 as a resistor.
 What is the resistance?
 Assume that right before you take the battery out, the capacitor is charged to 3V (i.e., battery voltage).
 Then, we can define the system as a capacitor discharging into a resistor.
 The brownout circuit will